 By the time our kids are driving, it is possible that none of them would park/stop at the pedestrian lanes, beat the red signal, over speed, block the drive way, stand completely clueless on the road sign meanings, and just be plain notorious while on the steering wheel.

-The initiative has been giving four to eight year-old children an orientation on traffic rules and sample driving experience using a simulated road system since its launched at the Manila International Auto Show (MIAS) last April 9, 2015.
+The initiative has been giving four to eight-year-old children an orientation on traffic rules and sample driving experience using a simulated road system since its launch at the Manila International Auto Show (MIAS) last April 9, 2015.

 The 50-square-meter driving course has a working stop light, road guides, and VW push cars from Germany as part of the educational program.
 After completion of the driving course tasks, a junior driver’s license is usually issued to the participants (ours shall be given after the semestral break).

 Despite the short exposure time (about one hour for the briefing and simulation then add up for the waiting), my son becomes more participative and extra cautious regarding street signals and signs.
 He would even point when he sees usual violation as jay walking or drivers not in proper lane.

 The CSI also held a partnership with Ayala and Robinson’s Malls to attract more kids.
 The organizer is also reaching out to various schools to broaden the coverage of their advocacy.